jagan3954/ALU-DESIGN_System-Verilog-/README.md

 ---

 ## Description about ALU
-An **Arithmetic Logic Unit (ALU)** is the core component of a processor that performs arithmetic and logical operations.
-It takes two input operands and a control signal (opcode) to determine the operation to be executed.
+An **Arithmetic Logic Unit (ALU)** is a combinational circuit that performs arithmetic and logical operations.
+In this experiment, the ALU is designed using:
+- **Enumerated Data Types** to represent ALU operations in a readable form.
+- **Case Statements** to implement the functionality of each operation.

+This approach improves code readability, maintainability, and reduces errors compared to using raw binary values for control signals.

-Common ALU operations include:
+Common ALU operations included in this design are:
-- **Arithmetic:** Addition, Subtraction, Multiplication, Division
+- **Arithmetic:** Addition, Subtraction
 - **Logical:** AND, OR, XOR, NOT
-- **Shift Operations:** Logical Shift Left, Logical Shift Right, Rotate
+- **Shift Operations:** Left Shift, Right Shift

-The ALU plays a crucial role in executing instructions in microprocessors and digital systems.

 ---

 ## Features
-- Designed in **SystemVerilog** for clarity and modularity
-- Supports:
-  - Arithmetic: Addition, Subtraction
-  - Logical: AND, OR, XOR, NOT
-  - Shift Operations: Left Shift, Right Shift
+- Uses **SystemVerilog Enumerated Types** for operation selection
+- Implements ALU operations with **Case Statements**
 - Parameterized design for scalability
-- Testbench for functional verification
+- Includes a **Testbench** for functional verification
 - Compatible with **ModelSim 2020.1**

 ---